 According to the Mayo Clinic, rosacea of the eyes (also known as ocular rosacea), is when the eye becomes inflamed, causing redness, itchiness and a burning sensation.
 It's a condition that typically affects adults between ages 30 to 50.

-Fix it: Ocular rosacea does not have a cure, but it can be managed with an eye-care routine.
+Fix it: Ocular rosacea does not have a cure, but it can be managed with an eye-care routine involving eye drops and ointments, according to the AAO.
 Dr. Andreoli recommends treating this with quality skin-care, just like you would on your skin to relieve irritation.

 Before bed, wash your face (including your eyelids) with a gentle cleanser, such as Cetaphil Hydrating Gentle Skin Cleanser ($15.59, Amazon; $22.95, Walmart) or CeraVe Hydrating Cleanser Bar ($6.45, Amazon; $5.26, Walmart).